mangpo/greenthumb/documentations/add-more-instructions.md

 ```
 (vector (vector 0 0 999) #(object:memory%))
 ```
 represents a state of program with three variables and unbounded memory.
 The first two variables (ID 0 and 1) are 0, and the third variable (ID 2) has value 999.
-Variables in a program we optimize are assigned to a unique ID starting from 0.
+Variables in a program we optimize are assigned to unique IDs starting from 0.

 In order to support flags (e.g. carry flag), we will need to extend this representation to include them (i.e. add more entries in the vector).